realitycollective/com.realitytoolkit.pico/README.md

 ## What's included?

-- Service modules for the Toolkit's Camera Service
+- Service modules for the Reality Toolkit's Camera Service
-- Service modules for the Toolkit's Input Service
+- Service modules for the Reality Toolkit's Input Service

 ## Supported Devices